mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 This area happens to have some overlap with engineering management.
 As a tech lead you won’t be directly managing people but you will have to start thinking about how people feel.
 Understanding how people feel is one of the many responsibilities of a manager.
 Being a tech lead is therefore lightweight training for management.

----

-What we discussed so far should help you as a tech lead.
-The rest of this article asks whether you actually want to be a tech lead, and shows a way to get started.

 ## Do you want to be a tech lead?

+After reading the above, you should have a good idea what it is like to be a tech lead.
+Do all the non-coding responsibilities make you excited?

-One important thing to realize is that as a tech lead you will likely be writing less code.
-Throughout each week you will switch between many different tasks.
+You should also consider that you will be writing less code than before.
+Each week you will switch between many different tasks.
 You will write and review code but you will also do many other things like run meetings, maintain the Roadmap, coordinate releases with other teams and more.

 Here is what my commit history looked like:

 ![Number of commits over time](commits.png)

 Before July 2019 I worked as an individual contributor.
 Then I took some time off in the summer.
 At the end of the summer I started tech leading a project.
-You can see a clear drop in commit rate once I became a tech lead.
+You can see a clear drop in commit rate.

-This reduced amount of time spent coding is a reason why some experienced engineers don’t want to become tech leads.
+This reduced amount of time spent coding is a reason why some experienced engineers don’t want to be tech leads.
 A friend of mine switched from tech leading to being an individual contributor.
 He wanted to spend as much time writing code as possible.

-## How to start tech leading now
+## How to get started

-Do you want to give tech leading a go?
-Here is how.
+Assuming you answered "Yes" to the question "Do you want be a tech lead?", in this final section we discuss what you need to get started.

 #### Prerequisites

-You need to be a relatively strong engineer before you can start thinking about becoming a tech lead.
-You don’t have to be the strongest engineer on the team but you should be reasonably strong.
+Before you start tech leading, your technical skills should be relatively strong.

-What does it mean to be a “strong” engineer?
-You give timely and useful feedback on code review.
-You deliver features quickly and with few bugs.
+What are those important technical skills?
+You give timely and valuable feedback on code review.
+You design and deliver complex features quickly and with few bugs.
 Your code is well structured and easy to understand.
 You solve some of the more difficult problems on your team.
 You are willing step up and do the boring work.
 You make improvements that make work easier for others.
 You take pride in cleaning up and deleting code, and know that the best code is no code at all.

 Last but not least, you can work with others effectively.
 You communicate well with people inside and outside the team.
 A big part of being a tech lead is about communication, after all.

 In terms of situational leadership, you should be operating at S4.
 This is why your manager wants you to be the tech lead.
 They want to delegate a project to you.
 They want to have the confidence that under your leadership the project will succeed.
 Of course, the manager should support you, especially if this is your first time leading a project.

-If you feel like you could probably tech lead a project but it feels scary, you are ready.
+If you feel like you could probably be a tech lead of a project but it feels scary, you are ready.

 #### Having a supportive manager / coach